HB

 Pattern Lab Components

-Leveraging the styles from the Moonshot Figma Wireframe Library, I developed a corresponding coded component library.
+Leveraging the styles from the Moonshot Figma Wireframe Kit, I developed a corresponding coded component library.
 This coded library can utilize the design system established in the matching Figma Style Guide, ensuring consistency between design and code.

 In the future, I hope to see designers embrace code-based design tools like Pattern Lab or its alternatives for prototyping.
 This approach allows designers to experience the benefits of working with actual code for mockups, prototypes, and even development specifications.
 Ultimately, it fosters a deeper understanding of the development process and strengthens collaboration between design and development teams.